 Prospecting is both an art and a science.
 Once you figure out what works best for your target market and your personality, you can create a prospecting plan that delivers new clients regularly.

-Written by Suzy Turner, Financial Services Manager, Global Financial Distributors
+Written by Suzy Turner, Senior Financial Services Manager, Global Financial Distributors